 “I’m very proud of our internship program,” Caldwell said.
 “We hire five interns every semester.
 These are fantastic young people, mostly women, who have a real impact on our capacity, and go on to do great things.
 It’s a great privilege to be a part of their leadership journeys.”

 Caldwell’s time at the Clinton School included three semesters as a graduate assistant in the Center on Community Philanthropy.
 Her Practicum team worked with Goodwill Industries of Arkansas to help ex-offenders achieve a positive reentry into their communities through training, education, and employment services.
 For her International Public Service Project, she traveled to South Africa to identify potential collaboration between West Coast Community Foundation and Community Development Foundation Western Cape.

 Caldwell became involved with the No Kid Hungry campaign through her Capstone Project in Governor Mike Beebe’s office.
 That experience turned into a full-time position with Share Our Strength, No Kid Hungry’s parent organization, in Washington D.C., where she worked as a program manager for five years.
-She transitioned to Annie’s House in March 2016.
+She transitioned to Annie’s List in March 2016.

 She and her husband Justin Dove live with their two daughters, Allison and Edie Dove, in her hometown of Austin, Texas.

 How did you decide to attend the Clinton School?